Slavery in Britain: Overview

 In 1772, Somerset v Stewart held that slavery had no basis in English law and was thus a violation of habeas corpus.
-This built on the earlier Cartwright case from the reign of Elizabeth I which had similarly held the concept of slavery was not recognised in English law.
+This built on the earlier Cartwright case from the reign of Elizabeth I, which had similarly held the concept of slavery was not recognised in English law.
 This case was generally taken at the time to have decided that the condition of slavery did not exist under English law.
 Legally ("de jure") slave owners could not win in court, and abolitionists provided legal help for enslaved black people.
 However actual ("de facto") slavery continued in Britain with ten to fourteen thousand slaves in England and Wales, who were mostly domestic servants.
 When slaves were brought in from the colonies they had to sign waivers that made them indentured servants while in Britain.
 Most modern historians generally agree that slavery continued in Britain into the late 18th century, finally disappearing around 1800.

 Slavery elsewhere in the British Empire was not affected — indeed it grew rapidly especially in the Caribbean colonies.
-Slavery was abolished in the colonies by buying out the owners in 1833 by the Slavery Abolition Act 1833.
-Most slaves were freed, with exceptions and delays provided for the East India Company, Ceylon, and Saint Helena.
-These exceptions were eliminated in 1843.
+Slavery was abolished in the directly governed colonies, like Canada or Mauritius, through buying out the owners from 1834, under the terms of the Slavery Abolition Act 1833.
+Most slaves were freed, with exceptions and delays provided for territories administered by East India Company, in India, Ceylon, and Saint Helena.
+These East India Company exceptions were eliminated in 1843, though slave holdings, within the indirectly ruled Indian Princely states, were still being captured by the 1891 Census of India.
+While in indirectly ruled British Protectorates, incorporated after this date, like the Colony and Protectorate of Nigeria (1914–1954), Sudan (1899–1956), Maldives, Trucial States (UAE), Qatar, Bahrain and Kuwait, slavery remained legally permissible, under local Sharia legal codes, for the majority of the twentieth century.